icenine02030/chaos_app/README.md

 constraints on the server's current computational burden and may be delayed or fail depending on the current load.
 This is particularly the case for ``/fract``, which can be time consuming.

+If an image receives a positive reaction (i.e. via an emoji response) then that image will be more likely to be displayed in a subsequent ``/f`` command.

 Arguments to ``/fract``
 -----------------------